M31-Capital/Investment_Theses/english/Arweave(AR).md

 ## Investment Thesis

-**1. Current Data Storage is Impermanent & Centralised – prone to censorship, change, deletion**
+**Current Data Storage is Impermanent & Centralised – prone to censorship, change, deletion**

 Most data storage today is highly centralised, and temporary.
 Users pay cloud storage companies like AWS, Azzure, etc. monthly fees to store their data on their servers.
 Most of the internet’s data is stored similarly and completely at the mercy of the centralised entity that controls the servers – it is susceptible to change, removal, or censorship.
 Arweave looks at providing a decentralised storage network to overcome all of these issues – making data universally accessible.

-**2. Strong Economic Model Incentivising Long Term Data Storage**
+**Strong Economic Model Incentivising Long Term Data Storage**

 Data stored on the internet is far from permanent.
 Centralised servers will store your data only as long as you continue to pay a monthly subscription fee – the moment that fee stops, your data can be deleted.
 Close to 95% of the information on the internet is lost every 20 years.
 Arweave has created a unique economic model that incentivises decentralised data storage via node participants through a long term payment system in AR tokens over time.

-**3. Building a Permanent Internet**
+**Building a Permanent Internet**

 Arweave is looking towards building a permanent internet – a web of applications, information, and data stored permanently.
 Arweave does this by incentivising developers to build applications on its blockchain through a profit sharing concept – aligning their incentives with Arweave’s.
 Protocols receive fees from Arweave based on the usage/transactions they generate on the blockchain.
 More activity = more fees.
 Arweave could potentially become the go-to platform for decentralised news, social media, etc.

-**4. Providing Storage-as-a-Service to other Enterprises & Blockchains**
+**Providing Storage-as-a-Service to other Enterprises & Blockchains**

 While Arweave may be the go-to blockchain for applications that value permanence, it can also serve as an infrastructure layer to enterprises including other blockchains that need to store important metadata in perpetuity.
-We are already seeing this with Solana's Proof-of-History consensus mechanism, for example, requiring data permanance.
-As blockchains grow, so will the demand for permanent storage.
+Layer 1 Blockchain's aren't inherently created for data storage, and hence storage costs are so high that scaling will get restircted (as we are seeing with Ethereum).
+This is where Arweave, as a decentralized data storage layer, can provide massive value.
+We are already seeing this trend emerge with [Solana using Arweave](https://solana.com/ecosystem/arweave) as their data storage layer, with [Polygon following suit](https://blog.polygon.technology/polygon-adds-permanent-data-storage-with-arweave-integration/).

 ## Catalysts: